 “I reckon so, we might even get some engineers when the new group arrive,” I suggested as we started on our way back down to the pool.
 We made our way quickly underneath the waterfall and emerged from the water.
 I started drying myself off and threw a towel at Tom.

 “Why haven’t you told anyone else?” he looked at me curiously.

-“Because most of them want to get out of here and get to their families, but it’s not safe for them,” I explained and he nodded his head.
+“Because most of them want to get out of here and get to their families, but it’s not safe for them,” I explained seeing him nod his head in understanding.
 We quickly got changed and started downstairs, “Everyone is going to have to start pairing up for the foreseeable future,”

 “I don’t want to be attacked,” Tom admitted as I slid my key through the lock to allow us entrance to the medical area.

 “You’re back,” Larry exclaimed.

 “Sorry, we had to go off the radio for the time being,” I told him, “Did you find anything?”

 “I did,” I stepped over to the seats and with a handkerchief or tissue picked up Tobi’s baseball bat, which had blood up to one end.
 I stared at it, uncomprehending.
 Surely it couldn’t be Tobi?
 Mac emerged from the ward, wiping her hands down and joining us.